aliaydin/Laracasts/laracast/Laravel5.7FromScratch/DontForgetReadability.md

 As a rule of thumb, keep it simple at start.

 After validate if there is an error, redirect back.
-We used errors.blade create form before.
+We used `errors.blade` file in create form before.
-To show errors we add @include('errors') to edit page.
+To show errors we add `@include('errors')` code to edit page.

-Using validation code different places is not a good practice.
-We must obey DRY prensible.
+Using validation code in different places is not a good practice.
+We must obey `DRY` prensible.
-To do this we create a method called validateProject (just validate name is not good), and return validated data.
+To do this we create a method called `validateProject` (just validate name is not good), and return validated data.

 ```
 public function validateProject()